 On a winter day, Shannon Lambert-Ryan and her family stood listening to musicians playing a low melody on six-holed cane flutes.
 The tune rose and fell gently, like the hills on the horizon.

 She is a vocalist and Irish step-dancer, and she had come with her band, Runa, to southeastern Oklahoma.
-Before their upcoming concert on Sunday at Dewy Hall in Sheffield, Runa spent two weeks meeting people in the Choctaw Nation.
+Before their concert at Dewy Hall in Sheffield, Runa spent two weeks meeting people in the Choctaw Nation.

 Runa is a Celtic roots band, founded Irish and Scots music, with influences in jazz, bluegrass, flamenco and blues.